-Located at the lobby of Grand Hyatt Singapore, Straits Kitchen is one of the more unique restaurants in town that offers a vivid portrayal of our local cuisine.
-Diners get to indulge in a plethora of local and halal hawker dishes reflective of the Chinese, Malay and Indian cultures in Singapore.
+Located in the lobby of Grand Hyatt Singapore, Straits Kitchen is one of the more unique restaurants in town that offers a vivid portrayal of our local cuisine.
+Diners get to indulge in a selection of local and halal hawker dishes reflective of the Chinese, Malay and Indian cultures in Singapore.

 How does one ever choose between Hainanese chicken rice and laksa?
 That’s why a buffet is the answer to satisfying all your cravings.

 Just when you think you’re done and stuffed, the dessert section will entice you with goreng pisang (banana fritters), homemade durian ice cream and many more.
 Prep your tummies!